Biblical Research & Education Resources

 Tertullian's Latin term Testamentum eventually found its place in Jerome's Latin Vulgate and from there the influence was felt in the English Bible versions from the 14th to 17th centuries.
 The Wycliffe (1395), Coverdale (1535) and Bishop's (1568) Bibles even used "testament" to translate "testimony" and "covenant" in the Tanakh.
 In the apostolic writings of the KJV the word "testament" occurs in 13 verses; in the NKJV, 3 times (2Cor 3:14; Heb 9:16, 17) and the ERV, 2 times (Heb 9:16, 17).
 "Testament" is not used in other modern versions.

 Within Messianic Judaism the terms "Old Testament" and "New Testament" are viewed by many as obscuring both the Jewish nature of the Scriptures and the covenantal relationship between God and Israel.
-In addition, for many Christians the term "Old Testament" with the emphasis on "old" (as in "obsolete") conveys a sense that the Hebrew Scriptures are not relevant to Christian life.
-(See my article Under the Law that rebuts this common fallacy.)
+In addition, for some Christians the term "Old Testament" with the emphasis on "old" (as in "obsolete") conveys a sense that the Hebrew Scriptures are not relevant to Christian life.
 Messianic Jews, as in traditional Judaism, prefer the term "Tanakh" over "Old Testament."

-Messianic Jews now have a choice of Bibles that reflect their point of view and attempt to emphasize the Jewishness of the Scriptures: (1) the Complete Jewish Bible (CJB) translated by David Stern; (2) the Hebrew Names Version (HNV), a Messianic edition of the World English Bible, edited by Wayne Mitchell and Michael Paul Johnson; (3) the Messianic Jewish Family Bible: Tree of Life Version produced by the Messianic Jewish Family Bible Society; (4) The Messianic Writings (MW) translated by Daniel Gruber and (5) the Orthodox Jewish Bible (OJB) translated by Phillip Goble.
-The CJB, HNV, OJB and TLV are available for use on the Internet.
+Messianic Jews now have a choice of Bibles that reflect their point of view and attempt to emphasize the Jewishness of the Scriptures: (1) the Complete Jewish Bible (CJB) translated by David Stern; (2) the Hebrew Names Version (HNV), a Messianic edition of the World English Bible, edited by Wayne Mitchell and Michael Paul Johnson; (3) the Messianic Jewish Family Bible: Tree of Life Version produced by the Messianic Jewish Family Bible Society; (4) Messianic Jewish Literal Translation of the New Covenant Scriptures (MJLT), created by Kevin Geoffrey; (5) The Messianic Writings (MW), translated by Daniel Gruber; and (6) the Orthodox Jewish Bible (OJB), translated by Phillip Goble.
+The CJB, HNV, OJB and TLV are available on the Internet.
 Of these choices the CJB is by far the most widely used among Messianic Jews for family reading and public worship.

 As for the apostolic writings, Messianic Jews use such terms as "B'rit Hadashah," "New Covenant" or "Messianic Writings."
 This preference is based on a certain understanding of the word "testament."
 In the modern legal lexicon a testament is a last will, a declaration that gives direction for the disposition of property upon the death of the one making the will, the "testator."
 Such a declaration may be written or oral, as in a death bed declaration.
 Yeshua issued such a declaration from the cross directing the guardianship of Miriam, his mother, to John the apostle.
 Under law the testament has no power until the testator dies.